 Organizing for Public Ministry

-Learn practices for living as Church in the World, with special attention on:
+Learn practices for living as Church in the World, with special attention to:

-Taught using presentations, discussions, role-play, readings, and class participation.
+Taught online using presentations, small group discussions, role-play, readings, and class participation.

 Open to GTU students for academic credit (contact the CDSP Registrar to enroll) and to clergy and laity for continuing education credits.

-Anna and the other organizer instructors provide leadership training to clergy and lay leaders from all faith traditions and help them to build strong, sustainable organizations capable of educating and engaging members around their own missions and around issues affecting their families and communities.
+Instructors: Anna Eng, a Senior Organizer with the Industrial Areas Foundation working in California and Nevada.
+Ms. Eng and the other organizer instructors provide leadership training to clergy and lay leaders from all faith traditions and help them to build strong, sustainable organizations capable of educating and engaging members around their own missions and issues affecting their families and communities.